Oceania University of Medicine: Admission

 OUM offers one degree, the Doctor of Medicine (MD).
 The program admits two new cohorts annually, in January and July.

-OUM's is a graduate-entry program, meaning all applicants must have a bachelor’s degree or higher from an accredited tertiary institution with a GPA of at least 3.0 on a 4.0 scale, 5.5 on a 7.0 scale, or its equivalent.
+OUM's is a graduate-entry program, meaning all applicants must have a bachelor's degree or higher from an accredited tertiary institution with a GPA of at least 3.0 on a 4.0 scale, 5.5 on a 7.0 scale, or its equivalent.
 Neither the Medical College Admission Test (MCAT) nor the Graduate Australian Medical School Admissions Test (GAMSAT) is an admissions requirement at OUM.

-OUM currently accepts students from Australia, Canada, Aotearoa New Zealand, Samoa, and the United States, where the University has well-established relationships with teaching hospitals and clinics and where it is most knowledgeable of the licensing requirements for international medical graduates (IMGs).
+OUM currently accepts students from Australia, Canada, Aotearoa New Zealand, Samoa, and the United States (including its territories, such as American Samoa), where the university has well-established relationships with teaching hospitals and clinics and where it is most knowledgeable of the licensing requirements for international medical graduates (IMGs).

 Curriculum

 The OUM curriculum is divided into pre-clinical, transition, and clinical phases.
-The pre-clinical phase, typically the first 2 - 2.5 years, is delivered via live, instructor-led virtual classrooms and is offered in one of two pathways, the Standard Pathway, which takes 102 weeks to complete, and the USMLE Pathway of 126 weeks for students intending to practice in the United States.
+The pre-clinical phase, typically the first 2 - 2.5 years, is delivered via live, instructor-led virtual classrooms and is offered in one of two pathways, the Standard Pathway, which takes 102 weeks to complete, and the USMLE Pathway of 126 weeks for students intending to practise in the United States.

 Before being approved to begin the clinical curriculum, students must pass OUM's Final Pre-Clinical Exam (PCE), complete their Clinical Transition Units, and have the prospectus approved for their required research project.
-In lieu of the Final PCE, students intending to practice in the United States must pass the United States Medical Licensing Examination (USMLE) Step 1 before they may begin the clinical curriculum, and must pass USMLE Step 2 as a graduation requirement.
+In lieu of the Final PCE, students intending to practise in the United States must pass the United States Medical Licensing Examination (USMLE) Step 1 before they may begin the clinical curriculum, and must pass USMLE Step 2 as a graduation requirement.

 OUM's clinical curriculum encompasses 72 weeks of hands-on clinical rotations.
 As with all traditional medical schools, clinical rotations occur on-site at select teaching hospitals and clinics at a number of global locations, primarily in Australia and the US.
 Both pathways include a required four-week clinical rotation in Samoa at TTM Hospital.

 Faculty

 OUM's faculty reflects the diversity of its student body.
 Largely from Australia and the United States, faculty members are typically "hire-for-service" academics who work collaboratively to deliver a common internationally applicable medical curriculum based on their combined medical education standards.
 In addition, faculty teach and advise students from global locations ranging from Aotearoa New Zealand and Samoa to Canada, India, Russia, the Caribbean, Sri Lanka and the Philippines.
 There is considerable focus on understanding and sharing the licensing standards and requirements for the countries where graduates intend to practice.

-All faculty have earned MBBS, MD, PhD, and other terminal degrees in their fields.
+All faculty have earned MBBS, MD, PhD and other terminal degrees in their fields.
 Faculty members serve as Lecturers, Advisors, Research Advisors, Course Specialists, Clinical Coordinators, and members of University Leadership.